The gamma/hadron discriminator $LCm$ in realistic air shower array experiments: Introduction

 \section{Introduction}

+At energies surpassing approximately $100\,$GeV, gamma-rays originating from astrophysical sources cannot be directly detected.
+Instead, their detection is inferred indirectly by reconstructing the extensive air showers (EAS) they generate upon interacting with Earth's atmosphere~\cite{VHE_gamma_rays}.
+A careful evaluation of the shower characteristics is essential to differentiate EAS induced by gamma rays from those produced by the dominant cosmic ray background.
+A noteworthy parameter in this discrimination process is the assessment of a shower's muon content, which is expected to be higher for showers triggered by hadronic processes than gamma rays.

+Although muon counting offers a highly effective method for discriminating between gamma and hadron-induced showers (see for instance~\cite{LHAASO}, its practical implementation necessitates some form of shielding – such as a layer of soil or water above the detector – to absorb the electromagnetic component of the shower.
+This requirement renders such experiments financially demanding and largely unfeasible in ecologically sensitive regions.

+A recent study, documented in \cite{LCm}, demonstrated that crucial information for discriminating between gamma and hadron-induced showers can be derived from the azimuthal asymmetry of the ground-level shower footprint.
+Through comprehensive simulation investigations, the discriminatory potential of the newly introduced observables, denoted as $LCm$, is comparable to that achieved through muon counting.
+More importantly, these observables offer significantly improved experimental accessibility, addressing the challenges posed by the need for shielding in muon-based methods.

-It was shown in~\cite{LCm} that the azimuthal asymmetry of the shower footprint at the ground contains information which can be exploited to discriminate between gamma and hadron-induced showers.
-The assessment of the fluctuations is done through the quantity $C_{k}$, defined in circular rings $k$ centred around the shower core position, with a width of $10$\,m and a mean radius $r_{k}$ as:
+According to~\cite{LCm}, the assessment of the fluctuations is done through the quantity $C_{k}$, defined in circular rings $k$ centred around the shower core position, with a width of $10$\,m and a mean radius $r_{k}$ as:

 where $n_{k}$ is the number of stations in the ring $k$, $\left<S_{k}\right>$ is the mean signal in the stations of the ring $k$, and $S_{ik}$ and $S_{jk}$ are the collected signals in the stations $i$ and $j$ of the ring $k$, respectively.